 Clear the Decks

 If you can, clear out all the furniture and accessories.
 Take everything off the walls.
 If you can't move everything out, place the furniture and lamps in the middle of the room and cover them with a good drop cloth.
 Be sure that you tape the cloth around the furniture.
 Then put the second cover of plastic or old sheet over everything.

 Remove All Hardware

-It may seem easier to paint around doorknobs or cabinet hinges, but unless you're a professional experienced painter, you're bound to get drips around.
+It may seem easier to paint around doorknobs or cabinet hinges, but unless you're an experienced professional painter, you're bound to get drips around.
 So carry around some zip-top bags and remove all cabinet knobs and hinges, door knobs, light switch plates and outlet covers, and light fixtures.
 Place the pieces together in separate bags and clearly mark the contents and location (top left cabinet, bathroom door, etc) you took them from.
 This is a great time to clean the hardware!
 Put them back when you're done painting.

 Get Yourself Ready